mozilla/mozdef-event-framework/docs/source/usage/deployment.rst

        * For environment, choose “dev”, "staging", or "prod" according to the environment you are working out of.
        * In the TOKEN_ARN field, you'll need to enter your token arn to correctly map the IAM permissions for this resource.
      8. An S3 utility bucket will be created for AWS CodePipeline to store artifacts.
 The bucket name will match the parameters you created for your stack name in step 8 and the environment in step 11 (e.g., <stackname>-<environment>-utility)
-     9. For source configuration, enter the name of the Github repo housing the code, in the following format: `owner/repository/branch`.
+     9. For source configuration:
+       * Enter the name of the Github repo housing the code, in the following format: `owner/repository/branch`.
+       * For the token reference, enter the name you determined in step 4 of `Getting Started`.
+This way the template will be able to find the secret (Github token) stored in AWS Secrets Manager.

        .. toggle-header::
            :header: **Stack Details:**